 This post gives a practical, compliance-focused 5-step Business Continuity Management (BCM) plan you can implement today to satisfy Essential Cybersecurity Controls (ECC – 2 : 2024), Control 3-1-2, with clear actions, technical details, and small-business examples.

-Why Control 3-1-2 matters for your Compliance Framework
+Why Control 3-1-2 matters for your ECC-2:2024

 Control 3-1-2 in ECC‑2:2024 requires a documented, tested business continuity capability proportional to business risk and critical-asset impact.
-For a Compliance Framework implementation this means you must produce evidence — policies, risk analysis, procedures, test results, and senior management approval — that demonstrate your ability to restore critical services within defined Recovery Time Objectives (RTOs) and Recovery Point Objectives (RPOs).
+For a ECC-2:2024 implementation this means you must produce evidence — policies, risk analysis, procedures, test results, and senior management approval — that demonstrate your ability to restore critical services within defined Recovery Time Objectives (RTOs) and Recovery Point Objectives (RPOs).

 The 5-step BCM plan mapped to Control 3-1-2